Tatsumi Kimishima

 Tatsumi Kimishima (君島 達己, Kimishima Tatsumi) is a Japanese businessman who served as the 5th president of Nintendo from September 2015 to June 2018.
 He was formerly the president of Nintendo of America from January 2002, succeeding Minoru Arakawa, until Reggie Fils-Aimé took his place in May 2006.
-In May 2006, he became CEO and chairman of the board of Nintendo of America, and retained this position until June 2013.
+In May 2006, he became CEO and chairman of the board of Nintendo of America, and retained this position until June 2018.

 He was promoted to managing director in June 2013 and was named the fifth president of the company in September 2015, succeeding Satoru Iwata, who died in July 2015.
 Kimishima stepped down as president in June 2018 and was succeeded by Shuntaro Furukawa.

 Career

 Sanwa Bank

-Kimishima was born in Tokyo.
+Kimishima was born in Tokyo, Japan on April 21, 1950.
 After graduating from Hitotsubashi University, he joined Sanwa Bank in 1973, working there for 27 years.
 Kimishima dealt with corporate planning, international business development, corporate communications, and promotions.
-During his 27-year tenure at Sanwa Bank, Kimishima was posted in New York City, New York; Los Angeles, California; and San Francisco, California in the United States, and in Central America and the Caribbean.
+During his 27-year tenure at Sanwa Bank, Kimishima was posted in New York City; Los Angeles, California; and San Francisco, California in the United States, in Central America and the Caribbean.